 Our award-winning professors give you hands-on experiences that bring your classroom learning to life!
 Or, if you are intrigued by the use of mathematics in the life sciences, our new major in biomathematics blends mathematics, biology, and computer science to prepare you for a career in the quantitative life sciences or for graduate study.
 Or you can consider a mathematics or biomathematics minor or a double major in math and another STEM field.
 Whatever your path, you'll be well served by a strong foundation in mathematics!

 As a math major, you’ll get a broad education in both theoretical and applied mathematics.
-You’ll also gain the scientific knowledge and the problem-solving, computing, and communications skills critical to a successful career.
-We offer a solid grounding in calculus, differential equations, linear algebra, probability, and statistics.
-These courses are complemented by upper-level courses in areas such as complex analysis, abstract algebra, numerical analysis, operations research, advanced statistics and more.
+You’ll also gain the scientific knowledge and the problem-solving, computing, and communication skills critical to a successful career.

 My math background has given me a more rigorous view of change than many other people in my field - who seldom measure the impact of what they do.